Nine Pancreatic Cancer Symptoms You Should Not Ignore

 Noticeable symptoms of pancreatic cancer often don’t appear when the cancer is in its early stages, making it difficult to diagnose.
 Because of this, it is especially important to be aware of the possible symptoms pancreatic cancer can cause.
 Be mindful of what is normal for you and your body, and promptly report any new or unusual symptoms to a physician.

-Common symptoms of pancreatic cancer include:
+Common signs of pancreatic cancer include:

 - Pain in the abdomen and back